Factsheet

 • Dr Carlos Wigderowitz, SREC Convenor, Schools of Life Sciences and Medicine

-The quorum is two-thirds of the membership.
+The quorum shall be not less than one-third of the total actual membership.